borntofrappe/fullstack-d3/README.md

   .on("mouseleave", onMouseLeave);
 ```

 On top of displaying the data points with numerical values, the tooltip also includes a date, which is formatted with the `d3-time-format` module.
-Formatted, and parsed actually, as it is first necessary to convert the string describing the points to a date object.
+Formatted and parsed actually, as it is first necessary to convert the string describing the points to a date object.
 The functions work similarly to `d3.format`, with a series of directives describing the format.

 ```js
 const parseDate = d3.timeParse("%Y-%m-%d");